This is the fifth post in my Writing Gratitude Countdown.

 Thanks Jackson!

 This post is getting too long again now, so I have to stop.
 But there are always more opportunities to help and be helped as a writer.
-If the contests above aren’t quite the kind of deadline you’re looking for, the Sub it Club does a contest round-up every month.
+If the contests above aren’t quite the kind of deadline you’re looking for, look around and see what you can find.

-Feel free to mention your favorite writing contest below in the comments.
-I’d love to hear about your experiences of generosity.
+Feel free to share your favorite new writing contest or start your own writing or pitching contest.
+I’d love to hear about your experiences of generosity via my contact form.

 Happy writing!
 Happy submitting!

-If you’d like to share about people who helped you see your own work clearly, please feel free to comment.
+If you’d like to share about people who helped you see your own work clearly, please feel free to write to me via my contact form.
 I’d love to hear about it!

 Save